 Crape myrtles are now in full bloom here and in landscapes.
 Although crape myrtle is a very drought tolerant plant, it will bloom much nicer with at least one good deep soak a week.
 Also spray for aphids if you see sticky shiny leaves.
 Use neem oil or an insecticide or insecticidal soap.
 Any of these are better sprayed in the evening so that there is no damage to the leaves from the heat of the day.

 Vegetable gardens will benefit from a fertilizing about now.
 If you fertilized when you planted, it’s about time to give the garden another fertilizing and then again sometime in August to keep your plants healthy and productive.
-Use a vegetable fertilizer for this. avoid high nitrogen fertilizers as they will cause growth at the expense of production.
-Organic vegetable fertilizers work well becasue they feed slowly and there is less chance of burning the plants in warm weather.
+Use a vegetable fertilizer for this.
+Avoid high nitrogen fertilizers as they will cause growth at the expense of production.
+Organic vegetable fertilizers work well because they feed slowly and there is less chance of burning the plants in warm weather.
 And mulch your garden too to hold the moisture in and use less water.

 Watch for tomato worms.
 If you have them use BT or Monterey Garden Insect Spray to get rid of them.
 Both are organic controls.